Italian literature: 19th century: Romanticism and the Risorgimento

-Alessandro Manzoni

 The main instigator of the reform was Alessandro Manzoni.
 He formulated the objects of the new school, saying that it aspired to try to discover and express il vero storico and il vero morale, not only as an end, but as the widest and eternal source of the beautiful.
 It is realism in art that characterizes Italian literature from Manzoni onwards.

-The Promessi Sposi (The Betrothed) is the work that has made him immortal.
-Manzoni succeeded in something more than an historical novel in the narrow meaning of that word; he created an eminently realistic work of art.
-The reader's attention is entirely fixed on the powerful objective creation of the characters.
-From the greatest to the least they have a wonderful verisimilitude.
-Manzoni is able to unfold a character in all particulars and to follow it through its different phases.
-Don Abbondio and Renzo are as perfect as Azzeccagarbugli and Il Sarto.
-Manzoni dives down into the innermost recesses of the human heart, and draws from it the most subtle psychological reality.
-In this his greatness lies, which was recognized first by his companion in genius, Goethe.
+I promessi sposi (The Betrothed) is the work that has made him immortal.
 The Promessi Sposi is generally ranked among the masterpieces of world literature.
 The novel is also a symbol of the Italian Risorgimento, both for its patriotic message and because it was a fundamental milestone in the development of the modern, unified Italian language.

-As a poet too he had gleams of genius, especially in the Napoleonic ode, Il Cinque Maggio, and where he describes human affections, as in some stanzas of the Inni and in the chorus of the Adelchi.

-Giacomo Leopardi

-The great poet of the age was Giacomo Leopardi, born thirteen years after Manzoni at Recanati, of a patrician family.
-He became so familiar with Greek authors that he used afterwards to say that the Greek mode of thought was more clear and living to his mind than the Latin or even the Italian.
-Solitude, sickness, and domestic tyranny prepared him for profound melancholy.
-He passed into complete religious scepticism, from which he sought rest in art.
+The great poet of the age was Giacomo Leopardi.
 He was also an admirable prose writer.
 In his Operette Morali—dialogues and discourses marked by a cold and bitter smile at human destinies that freezes the reader—the clearness of style, the simplicity of language and the depth of conception are such that perhaps he is not only the greatest lyrical poet since Dante, but also one of the most perfect writers of prose that Italian literature has had.
-He is widely seen as one of the most radical and challenging thinkers of the 19th century but routinely compared by Italian critics to his older contemporary Alessandro Manzoni despite expressing "diametrically opposite positions."
+He is widely seen as one of the most radical and challenging thinkers of the 19th century but routinely compared by Italian critics to his older contemporary Alessandro Manzoni despite expressing "diametrically opposite positions".
 The strongly lyrical quality of his poetry made him a central figure on the European and international literary and cultural landscape.